Recognizing the importance of giving students a solid foundation in theory

 of prudential judgment, sensitivity, self-motivation, and sustained effort.

-Electives, which full-time students may pursue in their first year, build on these practical skills, with courses in pre-trial litigation, alternative dispute resolution, and trial advocacy.
-Further, the rich diversity of elective courses and programs, from corporate to technology to public interest law, allow students to pursue their career objectives and individual interests.
+Electives, which full-time students may pursue in their first year, build on these practical skills, with courses in criminal procedure, employment discrimination, federal income taxation, mediation, and race law.
+The rich diversity of elective courses and programs, from corporate to technology to public interest law, allow students to pursue their career objectives and individual interests.

 Courses in all programs are taught by the law school's full-time faculty along with distinguished scholars visiting from prestigious American and foreign law faculties.
 Instruction in specialized courses is enriched by prominent members of the judiciary and bar.